The World Economic Forum produced another online conference debating The Great Reset.

 Debating in circles is what Europe has been doing for at least thirty years, as I found out from comparing the materials produced by OECD twenty years ago and now, flawed in the systemic confounding of consequence and cause of economics, doused in slipping milestones and clutched in a chain of unmet commitments.
 The only person making surprising sense during the conference was John Kerry, former U.S. Secretary of State.

-Ursula von der Leyen, President of the European Commission, presented a laundry list of things she was working on to stave off the consequences from the coronavirus, cleverly obfuscating, again, how the valiant effort of bandaging undesirable consequences wins the cheap karma of short term populism but does not address the cause of our faltering economy, and therefore cannot be called a reset.
+Ursula von der Leyen, President of the European Commission, presented a laundry list of things she was working on to stave off the consequences of the coronavirus, cleverly obfuscating, again, how the valiant effort of bandaging undesirable consequences wins the cheap karma of short term populism but does not address the cause of our faltering economy, and therefore cannot be called a reset.

 We Must Lead

 In contrast, John Kerry threw a delicate wrench in the debate.
-A surprise, the event organizers, “for time constraints,” did not jump on or had any sequiturs on offer.
+Surprisingly, the event organizers, “for time constraints,” did not jump on or had any sequiturs on offer.
 As if John has read my blog, he warned that meeting the Paris Accord climate numbers is no guarantee climate change will be averted.

-Indeed John, as I wrote previously, climate change is unsolvable because nature’s entropy, of which climate change is merely one consequential wave, is irreversible.
+Indeed, John, as I wrote previously, climate change is unsolvable because nature’s entropy, of which climate change is merely one consequential wave, is irreversible.
 Yes, we can and must reduce the human footprint to stave off a compounding anthropogenic cascade, but we must begin to address human adaptability to climate change first and foremost.
 A topic that has been left largely unaddressed.

 Reset To Nature